IMERSS/inat-components/README.md

 ![diagram](./resources/images/flow-diagram.png)

-1. iNaturalist contains all the of the data about observations, taxonomy, observers and so on.
-They kindly offer a [public API](https://api.inaturalist.org/v1/docs/) (Application Programming Interface) to allow developers to request data programmatically.
+1. iNaturalist stores all the of the data about observations, taxonomy, observers and so on.
+They kindly provide a [public API](https://api.inaturalist.org/v1/docs/) (Application Programming Interface) to allow developers to request data programmatically.
 The inat-components repo relies on that API to request the data that you need.
-2. In between the iNat API and your own website is a script (`@imerss/inat-components-utils`) that does the job of calling iNat and storing the data your want into separate data files.
+2. In between the iNat API and your own website is a script (`@imerss/inat-components-utils`) that does the job of calling iNat and storing the data you want into separate data files.
 This code can run wherever you want - your own website is probably the most convenient.
-But wherever it is, it has to put the data files in a place that can be called by a website. *
+But wherever it is, it has to put the data files in a place that can be called by a website (i.e. an http/https location).
 3. The front-end code running on your website then makes requests to the data files.
 They are designed to be as small as possible and contain the minimal amount of data needed.
-So the requests are as fast as possible.
+This ensures the requests are as quick as possible so the user viewing your site doesn't have to wait.

 _Why the need for #2?
 Why not just call the iNat API from your own website?_ A few reasons:
 - First it's slow.
 The iNaturalist server has to do a lot of work on their end to retrieve the information for each API request.
 - Secondly, the response will contain a ton of information you don't need.
-- Lastly, iNaturalist caps the number of times you can make requests to their server per second, so they would be likely to shut down your access to their API.
+- Lastly, iNaturalist limits the number of times you can make requests to their server per second, so they would be likely to shut down your access to their API.

 ### Installation

-To use the components, just use npm, pnpm or yarn - whatever package manager you want.
+To use the components in your React code, just use npm, pnpm or yarn - whatever package manager you want.

 ```
 npm install @imerss/inat-components
 pnpm install @imerss/inat-components
 yarn add @imerss/inat-components
 ```

 ### Features: